 SELECTED AWARDS AND HONORS

-2014 NAACP Theatre Award for Best Male Equity
+2014 NAACP THEATER AWARD WINNER! for Best Male Equity as Roland Hayes (Breath and Imagination)